 Where to Stay in Charleston, SC

-If you’re looking for the best places to stay in Charleston in winter, these are some of our top picks in the gorgeous city!
+If you’re looking for the best places to stay in Charleston in winter, these are some of my top picks in the gorgeous city!

 More Southern Travel Guides